Evan-Lausier-AI-Labs/Evan-Lausier_NetSuite_Script_Library/README.md

 # Evan-Lausier_NetSuite_Script_Library
-A comprehensive library of NetSuite SuiteScript solutions covering transactions, integrations, validations, and automation.
+Evan Lausier has created a comprehensive library of NetSuite SuiteScript solutions covering transactions, integrations, validations, and automation.

 ## Structure
 Each script is organized in its own folder with a README describing its purpose and usage.